1998 Lower Saxony state election

 The 1998 Lower Saxony state election was held on 1 March 1998 to elect the members of the 14th Landtag of Lower Saxony.
 The incumbent Social Democratic Party (SPD) government led by Minister-President Gerhard Schröder was returned with an increased majority.
 Schröder was subsequently re-elected as minister-president.

-Schröder took the election as a test run for a potential Bundestag election in September.
-He said that if SPD would receive less that 42 percent of the vote, he would withdraw his nomination.
-Achieving 47.9 percent of the vote, he proceeded to run for Bundestag as SPD's ultimately successful Chancellor candidate.
+Schröder took the election as a test run for a potential federal election in September.
+He said that if the SPD received less than 42 percent of the vote, he would rule out a bid to become the party's chancellor candidate.
+Achieving 47.9 percent of the vote, he later announced his (successful) candidacy and went on to form the first federal SPD-led government since 1982.

 Parties

 The table below lists parties represented in the 13th Landtag of Lower Saxony.